mattyork/fuzzy/README.md

 ## TODO

+- use a for loop instead of split('').forEach: http://jsperf.com/splitting-a-string-for-loop-vs-split-foreach
+- update comments in code
 - Get docco style documentation
 - Fix up directors example so it looks different.
 Add movies, make it fast
 - Get benchmarks up